Hutt Valley DHB Logo

 About NETP

-The primary focus of this professional development is physical health assessment and making clinical judgements at a competent nurse level.
-Capital, Coast and Hutt Valley District understands the demands and stresses faced by NETP graduates when they commence their first year of practice and are committed to provide clinical support.
+CCHV understands the demands and stresses faced by NETP graduates when they commence their first year of practice and are committed to provide both pastoral, clinical and cultural support from the NETP Clinical Coach and NETP Programme Coordinator.

 Employment Opportunities